Nikita-devel/home_work_12/README.md

-# home_work_12
+# home_work_11

 # Address Book Assistant

-The Address Book Assistant is a command-line application that allows you to manage your contacts.
-It provides various functionalities such as adding contacts, changing phone numbers, retrieving phone numbers, displaying all contacts, getting weather information, and obtaining the current time.
+The Address Book Assistant is a simple command-line application that allows you to manage contacts in an address book.
+You can add, edit, delete, and search for contacts, as well as get weather information and the current time.
+The assistant also supports adding and tracking the birthdays of your contacts.

-## Requirements
+## Getting Started

+### Prerequisites

-- Python 3.x
+- Python 3.6 or higher

-## Installation
+### Installation

+1. Clone this repository to your local machine or download the ZIP file.

+2. Open a terminal or command prompt and navigate to the project directory.

+3. It's recommended to create a virtual environment to manage dependencies:

+   python -m venv venv

+4. Activate the virtual environment:

+   - On Windows:

+   venv\Scripts\activate

+   - On macOS and Linux:

+   source venv/bin/activate

-Install the required packages: pip install -r requirements.txt
+5. Install the required dependencies from the `requirements.txt` file:

+   pip install -r requirements.txt

-Usage
+### Usage

-Run the script:
+To start the Address Book Assistant, run the `main.py` script:

-python as03.py
+python main.py
-Follow the instructions displayed by the Assistant.

-Examples
+Once the assistant is running, you can interact with it using commands:

-To add a contact:
+- To add a contact:
-add John Doe 123456789

-To change the phone number of an existing contact: change John Doe 123456789 987654321
+  add <name> <phone> [birthday]

+  If the `birthday` argument is provided in the format "DD/MM," the assistant will add the contact's birthday.

+- To change a contact's phone number:

+  change <name> <old_phone> <new_phone>

-To retrieve the phone number(s) of a contact: phone John Doe
+- To get the phone number(s) of a contact:

+  phone <name>

-To display all saved contacts: show all
+- To show all saved contacts with pagination (default page size is 10):

+  show all

-To get the current weather in a city: weather New York
+- To get the current weather in a specified city:

+  weather <city>

-To get the current time:
+- To get the current time:

   time

-For a list of available commands: help
+- To see available commands:

+  help

+- To exit the assistant:

+  goodbye, close, bye, good, exit

+## Contributing

+Contributions to this project are welcome.
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.